tinashe13/tinashe13/README.md

 * 🌍  I'm based in Harare
 * 🖥️  See my portfolio at [Tinashe Dzemwa](https://tinashedzemwa.com)
 * ✉️  You can contact me at [tinashedzemwa300@gmail.com](mailto:tinashedzemwa300@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning Express
 * 🤝  I’m interested in Python, Javascript (React, Node.js and Vue)